alainpham/microbam/README.md

 ##### event-collector

 Starts the following resources (note that these could have been externalized but to simplify the demo installation, it is embedded):
-- Starts a h2 database to store individual events
 - Starts up a JBoss Data Grid to store and calculate statistics in realtime

 What this module does :